Can I Terminate An Employee Who Is Out On Sick Leave?

 Though the question appears rather simple and straightforward, it actually requires a significant amount of analysis to determine whether or not you can fire an employee who is out on sick leave.
 The first step in the analysis is to decide whether an employee is or is not an at-will employee.
 Generally, when an employment relationship is created without a contract or time limit, the employment is at-will and terminable at pleasure by either the employee or employer.
 The legal basis for at-will status is that the employment relationship is considered to be like a contract and, at any time, either party may decide to end the relationship1.
 So, generally, an employer can terminate the employee for any reason and at any time without any notice.

-To find an implied contract courts look to a variety of factors including personnel policies or practices of the employer, employee’s longevity of service, actions or communications by employer reflecting assurances of continued employment, and the practices of the industry in which employee is engaged.
-If there is a contract, whether express or implied, that defines the relationship differently from at-will employment, then an employer can only fire an employee in accordance to such contract, even if they are on sick leave.
+To find an implied contract, courts look to a variety of factors including personnel policies or practices of the employer, employee’s longevity of service, actions or communications by employer reflecting assurances of continued employment, and the practices of the industry in which the employee is engaged.
+If there is a contract, whether express or implied, that defines the relationship differently from at-will employment, then an employer can only fire an employee in accordance to such a contract, even if they are on sick leave.

 For a discharge to violate public policy, the policy in question must be sufficiently clear to provide a basis for a remedy, the policy must involve matters that affect society at large, and the policy must be fundamental, substantial, and well established at the time of the discharge.
 Because firing an employee while out on sick leave probably does not affect society at large, it is unlikely that it will become a fair defense for overturning an employee’s at-will status.